Nyaboke moraa loses another family member, 3 months after daughter's death

 The mother of four shared the devastating news of another family member's passing, marking a difficult period for her and her loved ones.

+Aende, Nyaboke Moraa's baby daddy announced the passing of his father, Dr Benard Aende Ogada, in a touching post on October 28.

+"The Aende's family announce the passing on of our beloved father.
+He was a pillar of strength, love and wisdom whose legacy will forever be cherished We appreciate your thoughts, prayers and support during this difficult time," Aende wrote

-In an emotional social media post, Nyaboke revealed the last conversation she had with her deceased father before his death.
+Hours later, Nyaboke in an emotional social media post, revealed the last conversation she had with her deceased father-in-law before his death.

 Reflecting on the losses she has endured this year, she wrote, "On 28th July, my daughter rested.
 It has been tough.
 On the same day, three months later, my solid rock, her grandpa, has decided not to wake up.
 This man whom I love to death loved me unconditionally."